 The ability to recognize and produce rhyming words is an important foundational skill that will help children as they learn to read.
-Rhyming is fun and rhyming books are often the most enjoyable book to read.
+Rhyming is fun, rhyming activities are a blast, and rhyming books are often the most enjoyable book to read.
 Here is a list of some of my favorite rhyming books for kids

 I’m sure that your kids will enjoy reading them over and over again.
 Encourage them to find the rhyming words as you read.
 Soon, they will be completing your sentences with the appropriate rhymes.
 I hope that you will find a few new favorites.

 This post contains affiliate links for your shopping convenience.
 I receive a small commission each time someone makes a purchase through one of the links.

 This is hands-down one of my favorite rhyming books for kids.
 It will surely bring on the giggles and is a great way to introduce the concept of rhyming.

 This silly book reminds me of a modern-day Dr. Seuss book (It’s better….I’m not a huge Seuss fan).
 I love that the book challenges kids, “What would YOU do?

 Your kids will love watching this naughty mouse make a huge rhyming mess in the kitchen.
 Simple story and easy-to-remember rhymes….this is a great book to revisit time and time again.

 A tortoise says good-bye to all of his friends before leaving on an adventure.
 Your kids will enjoy the silly, rhyming good-byes and you will find that you start to use them yourself.

 Teachers agree that kids absolutely love this rhyming dust bunny book as much as the first one.
 It really teaches rhyming words in a fun way.